The oldest public wildflower garden in the United States

 Stems: The "red" refers to the color of the bark of branches, stems and twigs in fall, winter and spring; more greenish-red in summer.
 All stems have light colored lenticels.
 Twigs have narrow tapering buds but the terminal flower buds, which also produce leaves, will be more swollen.
-There are rings at the twig nodes.
+There are scar rings at the twig nodes.
 The pith of older twigs is whitish; whitish color lenticels sparingly dot the surface.
 The youngest twigs will have fine appressed hair.
 Twigs resting on the ground may root at a stem node.
 Some plants have a yellow variation to the stem color.

-Leaves are opposite, entire, on slender stalks, oval to lance shape, rounded at the base and more pointed at the tip, will be whitish on the underside, and have 5 to 7 pairs of upward curving veins.
+Leaves are opposite, entire, on slender stalks, oval to lance shape, rounded at the base and more pointed at the tip, whitish on the underside, and have 5 to 7 pairs of upward curving veins.
 The upper surface has finely appressed hair, the underside with sparse whitish hair on the veins.
 Some plants may have leaves without hair.
 Fall color ranges from yellow to a purplish red depending on the annual seasonal variations.
 Cultivars are available in the nursery trade with variegated leaves.

 The inflorescence is a flat-topped branched cluster (a cyme), about 2 inches wide, at the end of stems.

 Individual flowers are perfect, small, 1/4 inch wide, 4-parted.
 They have a short 4-toothed calyx, 4 spreading lance-shaped white petals, 4 stamens that arise alternate with the petals on long filaments with yellow anthers and a single yellow-green pistil with a single style that has a knob-like tip.

 Fruit: Fertile flowers form a round drupe, 1/4 to 1/3 inch diameter, green initially, that turns to a whitish lead color, and usually contains one dark brown hard seed, which is round, 4 to 6 mm, but slightly flattened top and bottom and distinctly ribbed.
 (Some references state there are 2 seeds per drupe but one is typical in Minnesota plants) Shrubs are 3 to 4 years old before they produce seed.
 Seeds require 60 days of cold stratification for germination.